Laser reduced graphene oxide: a paradigm-shifting platform for

 Schematic illustration of subwavelength scale and continuously tunable phase modulation in rGO holograms for full-color 3D displays achieved by exquisitely controllable photoreduction

-Professor Xiangping Li (former member of Professor Min Gu’s group 2005-2015) and Professor Yaoyu Cao (former member of Professor Xuanming Duan’s group 2005-2009 and former member of Professor Min Gu’s group 2009-2016) were awarded China 1000 Youth Talent Program in 2015 and 2016, respectively, and established the Nanophotonic Devices Group at the Institute of Photonic Technology in Jinan University (Guangzhou, China).
+Professor Xiangping Li (former member of Professor Min Gu’s group 2005-2015) and Professor Yaoyu Cao (former member of Professor Xuanming Duan’s group 2005-2009 and former member of Professor Min Gu’s group 2009-2016) established the Nanophotonic Devices Group at the Institute of Photonic Technology in Jinan University (Guangzhou, China).
 Their research orientations focus on the light-mater interactions at the subwavelength scale and their innovative applications in nanophotonic devices, such as meta & nano-plasmonics, nanoscale laser fabrication & storage, and superresolution biological imaging.
 In 2015, Professor Xiangping Li was awarded National Natural Science Funds for Distinguished Young Scholar.
 In 2017, the research group was selected in the Guangdong Provincial Pearl River Talent Program and awarded the Guangdong Provincial Innovation and Entrepreneurship Project.
 At present, the research group consists of 8 full-time researchers and welcome more domestic and overseas talents to join us!

 Group homepage: https://npdgroup.jnu.edu.cn/